kasir-barati/awesome-js-ts/.github/docs/testing.md

 <table>
   <caption>
-    A quick run down for the most important keywords, presented in a comparable manner.
+    A quick run down for the ones I felt are more common.
   </caption>
   <thead>
     <tr>